 Once again we see how important it is for your gut microbes to be balanced and to contain all the right beneficial bacteria.
 As we have seen, there is no end to what probiotics (beneficial bacteria) can do for the body.
 To date, going by what Dr Perlmutter has to say in previous extracts, probiotics can assist with the following conditions: Alzheimers, depression, obesity, diabetes, leaky gut, constipation, acid reflux and heartburn, eczema and the common cold.

 Have you had your Imsyser Microbial Stabiliser today?
-For more on any of our amazing Immune Stabilising products call Liza @ 086 010 3859
+For more on any of our amazing Immune Stabilising products call Imsyser @ 086 010 3859